Mike Colameco: Career

-Colameco’s popular long-running TV series, Mike Colameco's Real Food, is a pioneer in food television.
-Shot documentary-style, the show provides a backstage look at how the most influential people in today’s restaurant scene transform the way we think about food.
+Colameco's popular long-running TV series, Mike Colameco's Real Food, is a pioneer in food television.
+Shot documentary-style, the show provides a backstage look at how the most influential people in today's restaurant scene transform the way we think about food.
 Featured chefs include Daniel Boulud, Thomas Keller, Gabrielle Hamilton, Dan Barber, Alice Waters, Eric Ripert, Alain Ducasse, April Bloomfield and countless other industry taste makers.
 Mike Colameco's Real Food has been on the air since 2000 via New York's flagship PBS affiliate, WNET, as well as NJTV.
 In 2014, the show was picked up for national distribution and airs year-round on the CREATE TV Channel.
 He is the host and the producer of the show.

 Food Talk with Michael Colameco is a weekly one-hour radio show and podcast produced by the Heritage Radio Network.
 Each hour is a stand alone multi-themed program featuring live interviews with a myriad of guests including chefs, restaurateurs, cookbook authors and food writers.
 Discussions cover a wide range of topics including ingredient sourcing, cooking, baking, wine, equipment, mixology, beer, farming, foraging, fisheries, sustainability, chocolate, food trends, travel, diet, health, music and his take on the many restaurants he frequents.

 Food Talk has been on the air since the mid 1990s, founded by the long-time host New York's Food Maven, Arthur Schwartz.
 A live show airing six days a week on WOR 710, Colameco became the host in 2006, replacing short runs by Tyler Florence in 2005 and Rocco DiSpirito in 2004.
-Following a change in programming at WOR, Food Talk with Michael Colameco now airs weekly via the Heritage Radio Network.
+Following a change in programming at WOR, Food Talk with Michael Colameco has been airing weekly via the Heritage Radio Network.